Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://www.w3schools.com/colors/colors_picker.asp color picker
 - https://gamebanana.com/questions/16557 can I use copyrighted music? opinions says yes though it's not safe for YouTube.
 - https://gamebanana.com/tuts/14218 HOW TO ADD CHARACTER SELECTION MENU tuts TorchTheDragon
+- https://gamebanana.com/questions/17887 Note mine how do i add this
+- https://www.youtube.com/watch?v=iiQfjYcpJfQ use this video man

 # in event of git merge conflict
 use VScode and Github desktop!